Spastic Cerebral Palsy Explained

 Spastic Cerebral Palsy Types

-Spastic cerebral palsy has different subtypes determined by where the symptoms occur.
-Subtypes include: spastic quadriplegia, spastic diplegia or spastic hemiplegia.
+Spastic CP has different subtypes determined by where the symptoms occur.
+Subtypes include: spastic quadriplegia, spastic diplegia, or spastic hemiplegia.

 Spastic Diplegia